ContextLab/memory-models-course/content/assignments/Assignment_1:Hopfield_Networks/README.md

    - Set item neurons to 0
    - Run until convergence
    - For each stored memory $j$, compare recovered item to $\text{item}^j$
-   - If ≥99% of bits match, record $j$ as retrieved
+   - If ≥75% of bits match, record $j$ as retrieved
    - Record $\Delta = j - i$ (relative offset)

 #### Analysis

-- Repeat the procedure (e.g., 100 trials)
+- Repeat the procedure (e.g., 100 trials).
+Note that you will need to "reset" the network (i.e., start with an empty weight matrix and re-encode the 10 memories) each time you repeat the simulation.
 - For each $\Delta \in [-9, +9]$, compute:
   - Probability of retrieval
   - 95% confidence interval